LitiumAB/Education/Developer Education/Tasks/Test project/README.md

 1. Adjust the test so that you the decorator both as anonymous and logged in user, use `SecurityContextService` to execute code with different user context

 1. A finished example is avaliable in the [_Resources_-folder](Resources/ErpPriceCalculatorDecoratorTests.cs)

-## Enable logging with NLog

-1. Copy the file `nlog.config` from the Mvc-project to the Test-project

-1. Check file properties to verify that _Copy to output directory_ is set to _Copy if newer_ or _Copy always_

-1. Tests executing code that write to the log should now create logfiles in folder `\Test\Litium.Accelerator.Test\bin\Debug\logs`

 ## Adding the test project to an existing installation